Thireshsidda/Intro-to-Detectron2/README.md

 **Keypoint Detection:** identifying and localizing points or features of interest within an image.

-**DensePose Estimation:*8 assigning dense relations between points on the surface of objects and pixels in an image for a detailed understanding of object geometry and texture.
+**DensePose Estimation:** assigning dense relations between points on the surface of objects and pixels in an image for a detailed understanding of object geometry and texture.

 ### Below is a list of pre-trained models for each computer vision task provided in the Detectron2 model zoo.